Interferon Alfa-2b Injection Solution

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Have an eye exam as you have been told by your doctor.

 - High triglyceride levels have happened with interferon alfa-2b injection solution.
 Tell your doctor if you have ever had high triglyceride levels.

 - Very bad and sometimes deadly liver problems have happened with interferon alfa-2b injection solution.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Very bad and sometimes deadly lung problems have happened with interferon alfa-2b injection solution.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with interferon alfa-2b injection solution.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.